 - Size Limits: 22 inches for brown and rainbow trout and 18 inches for brook trout.
 You cannot possess a trout smaller than these limits while fishing on Waters Creek.

 - Possession Limit: 1 trout may be possessed daily.
-No person may take more than 3 trout per trout season.
+No person may take more than 3 trout per year.

 - License requirements for Waters Creek:

 - Residents: Georgia resident fishing license, trout license, and WMA license.
 Senior (65+) lifetime, Honorary, and Sportsman's license holders do not need a WMA license to fish Waters Creek.

 - Nonresidents: Nonresident Georgia fishing license, nonresident trout license, and nonresident WMA license.
 Florida residents more than 65 years or age must possess nonresident and trout and WMA licenses.